sirchuck/site_works/README.md

     you shouldn't use git for that sort of thing back them up another way.

-    When you want to rebase changes to the framework, go to your master_repository.git folder sudo git pull
+    When you want to rebase changes to the framework, go to your master_repository.git folder sudo git fetch origin master:master

-    Then do another sudo git pull in your working copies of your master_repository.git repo.
+    Then move to your working non-bare copies of the repository and type: sudo git pull

 # Working Setup:
     Ubuntu     18.04